 If she wasn’t Town Clerk in Malvern, Linda would like to be the female Indiana Jones!

 Lyndsey has worked for the Town Council for ten years, and as Operations and Office Co-ordinator she has perhaps the most varied job in the administration team, supporting both the Town Clerk and Operations Manager in the running of the administration office, building maintenance at the town council offices and other operational activities.
 She also organises Bands in the Park summer series and other events.

 Lyndsey is probably the “mother” of the office team, balancing a fairly no-nonsense “let’s get it done” approach with an in-built instinct to make sure that everyone else is okay.

 Lyndsey grew up in Germany, and is an interesting mixture of German and Welsh.
-She loves holidaying with her family and seeing her 4 year old son getting excited about new sights, sounds and smells.
+She loves holidaying with her family and seeing her young son getting excited about new sights, sounds and smells.

-Louise can be described as a cornerstone of the office, always willing to roll her sleeves up and get involved in a multitude of administrative tasks from helping launch the Council’s website to spending days in the cellar sorting out the filing system.
+Louise can be described as a cornerstone of the office, always willing to roll her sleeves up and get involved in a multitude of administrative tasks.

 Deb is one of the longest standing members of Town Council Office staff, having worked for the TC since 2004.